alexhovick/ShopZoneCS350/DOCUMENTS/Documents/Milestone-1/Code/AI.md

 ...
 Response Omitted ...

-## How do I create a new Django Project?
+## How do I create a new React Project?

 To create a new Django project, you can follow these steps: